Starting Your Search

 What are Corrections?

-Corrections refers to the supervision of persons arrested for, convicted of, or sentenced for criminal offenses.
+Corrections refer to the supervision of persons arrested for, convicted of, or sentenced for criminal offenses.
 Correctional populations fall into two general categories: institutional corrections and community corrections.

 Who Operates Prisons?